Jimbly/dcjam23/README.md

 Credits for assets used (may not make it into final version)
 ============================================================

-* Player placeholder derived from art by Clint Bellanger - https://opengameart.org/content/first-person-dungeon-crawl-art-pack
+* Some icons derived from work by Aleksandr Makarov @IknowKingRabbit
 * Fonts from https://nimblebeastscollective.itch.io/nb-pixel-font-bundle